enzo-project/enzo-dev/doc/manual/source/reference/EnzoAlgorithms.rst

 code.
 References to texts and journal articles providing a more complete discussion of the algorithms are included at the end of this page for the interested reader, or you can go to :ref:`EnzoPrimaryReferences`. for a more current list.
 As of this writing
 (October 2008), a formal Enzo method paper has not been published, but is in preparation.
-Much of the text and images on this page have been taken from one of the ` Laboratory for Computational Astrophysics <http://lca.ucsd.edu>`_ contributions to the ` 2003 University of Chicago AMR conference
+Much of the text and images on this page have been taken from one of the `Laboratory for Computational Astrophysics <http://lca.ucsd.edu>`_ contributions to the `2003 University of Chicago AMR conference
 <http://flash.uchicago.edu/amr2003/>`_.**[1]** Enzo is written in a mixture of
 C++ and Fortran 77.
 High-level functions and data structures are implemented in C++ and computationally intensive lower-level functions are written in Fortran.
-Enzo is parallelized using the ` MPI <http://www-unix.mcs.anl.gov/mpi/>`_ message-passing library and uses the ` HDF 5 <http://hdf.ncsa.uiuc.edu/HDF5/>`_ data format to write out data and restart files in a platform-independent format.
+Enzo is parallelized using the `MPI <http://www-unix.mcs.anl.gov/mpi/>`_ message-passing library and uses the `HDF5 <http://hdf.ncsa.uiuc.edu/HDF5/>`_ data format to write out data and restart files in a platform-independent format.